21 Simple Ways To Save Money On A Tight Budget

-We still have Netflix and Amazon Prime, but don’t sit and watching TV to just fill our time.
+We still have streaming services like Netflix and Amazon Prime, but don’t sit and watching TV to just fill our time.
 Instead we find ourselves doing other things, like playing games together, reading books, or spending time outside.

-Last but not least – get out of the never ending cycle of overpaying for cell phone services.
+Last but not least – get out of the never ending cycle of overpaying on your cell phone bill.
 This was a huge savings for us – $700 a year!
 We switched to StraightTalk and began purchasing our phones refurbished through Amazon, which is much cheaper than paying monthly on them through a cell phone company.

 StraightTalk uses Verizon’s cell towers, so it’s the same service, just a different provider.
 We just signed up for an account, ordered the correct SIM cards, put them in our phones, and started the service.